Agata10/travel-log/README.md

 2. Change display of iternary, so user can edit the places, add address and notes.
 3. Try to implement different map holder, not leaflet so the tooltip are following the mouse, and I could use z-index for hovering over them.
 4. Add e-mail confirmations.
+5. Because of the API limits I didn't applied it to search bar on single trip page, in places to visit section.
+For future app improvements, I would add autocomplete API to it.

 ## What I learned